“Green” Propulsion

 Our work has particular relevance to NASA’s interest in new environmentally-friendly propellants.
 In addition to the qualities mentioned above, our propellant is notable in that it qualifies as being “green” and does not damage the environment.

-The propulsion system we are developing address several areas of interest to government and industry, including:
+The propulsion system addresses several areas of interest to government and industry, including:

 • An innovative non-cryogenic, safe, “green” and hypergolic propellant;